guiinow/password-generator/README.md

 print(string.digits)

-print (string.punctuation)
+print(string.punctuation)

-The expected output is:
+The output should be:

 abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ
 0123456789